COSC3020/graph-representations-megrose10/README.md

 does contain the solution, so you can have a look at it if you get stuck, but try not to peek before attempting to solve it on your own.

-I went to Ali Torabi's office hours.
+I went to Ali Torabi's office hours to disuss runtime analysis.

 ## Runtime Analysis